 From the beginning of each piece, I lay down shapes, lines and bodies of color.
 As I manipulate these elements, I intuitively recognize how the correlation of these elements mirrors my interpersonal relationships.
 At different times these lines and forms vary in the way they relate to one another.
 Sometimes they hold each other, or gesture lovingly; other times they oppose each other or interact aggressively; sometimes their relationship is uncomfortable or uncertain; other times they strive for isolation.”

-ROSE UMERLIK – Oil and Graphite on Panel
+ROSE UMERLIK – Oil on panel work

 ROSE UMERLIK – Works on Paper